dezh-tech/open-prompt/README.md

+>[!NOTE]
+> We may still use it internally, but we no more support updates to this repo and this is archived now.

 # Open Prompt

 Open prompt is a simple standard to how we can write and manage AI agent prompts while we update and change them.